QDRIVEdotDev/GLaDOS-Intention-Engine/system_prompt.md

 4. **The Weather Satellite:** Use the **File Editor** or **Studio Code Server** addon to paste the YAML from `config/weather_satellite.yaml` into your `configuration.yaml`.

 5. **Music Assistant Voice Script** should be installed by following the instructions included above.

+6. ***If*** using smart lightbulbs, set them to `PreviousValue` or the equivalent.

-6.  **Customize:** The information below will show you how to tailor the GLaDOS Intention Engine to your specific intentions!
+7.  **Customize:** The information below will show you how to tailor the GLaDOS Intention Engine to your specific intentions!
       (that's the fun part)